Chapter 4123-3 Claims Procedure

 (1) The bureau shall consider a request for subsequent action in a claim in the following situations:

-(a) Where the employee seeks to have the bureau or commission modify or alter an award of compensation or benefits that has been previously granted; or
+(a) Where the employee requests that the bureau or commission modify or alter an award of compensation or benefits that has been previously granted; or

-(b) Where the employee seeks to have the bureau or commission grant a new award of compensation or to settle the claim; or
+(b) Where the employee requests that the bureau or commission grant a new award of compensation or to settle the claim; or

-(c) Where the claimant seeks to secure the allowance of a disability or condition not previously considered; or
+(c) Where the claimant requests that the allowance of a disability or condition not previously considered; or

 (d) Where the claimant dies and there is potential entitlement for accrued benefits or payment of medical bills, or the decedent’s dependent is requesting death benefits due to relatedness between the recognized injury and death.